alexmanrique/blog/_posts/2022-02-14-introduction-to-microservices.md

 An old way of developing software
 ------------------------------
 Lack of agility it's also a problem because everything is deeply interconnected.
-Direct calls to the database are being done, applications referencing table schemas and adding a column can become a cross-functional project.
+Direct calls to the database are being done, applications referencing table schemas or adding a column can become a cross-functional project in this environment.
 This way of doing projects was typical from the early 2000s.

 A formal definition of a microservice
 ----------------------------